-- Collaboration agreements
+- Collaboration agreements;

-- Corporate joint ventures
+- Corporate joint ventures; or

-- Partnerships and LLPs
+- Partnerships and LLPs.

 We will work closely with your tax advisers to establish the most appropriate and efficient joint venture structure for your needs.
 We will also work alongside our highly-experienced commercial and IP team to ensure any contracts and agreements support your aims.